Antibiotics: what you need to know

 So, doesn’t it make sense for your doctor to prescribe antibiotics, just in case your illness is caused by bacteria?
 After all, it can’t do any harm, can it?

 Actually, it can.
-For many years doctors have sometimes prescribed antibiotics for common illnesses such as coughs and sore throats ‘just in case’.
-It helped patients feel that they were being treated and it helped doctors avoid refusing medicine to someone.
+For many years doctors have sometimes prescribed antibiotics for common illnesses such as coughs and sore throats ‘just in case.’
+It helped patients feel that they were being treated and it helped doctors avoid refusing medication to someone.

 But this is changing.
-For one thing it’s simply not a good idea to give someone medicine they don’t need.
-Antibiotics, like all medicines, can cause side effects, including rashes, itching, diarrhoea, nausea, vomiting, headaches, dizziness, vaginal discharge, and, rarely, serious allergic reactions.
+For one thing it’s simply not a good idea to give someone medication they don’t need.
+Antibiotics, like all medications, can cause side effects, including rashes, itching, diarrhea, nausea, vomiting, headaches, dizziness, vaginal discharge, and, rarely, serious allergic reactions.

 But there is a more serious reason why your doctor might not want to give you antibiotics for a common illness.
 It’s called antibiotic resistance.